ladzzzz123/BizPlan/README.md

 - **Secret** Have you identified a unique opportunity that others don’t see?
 What is the secret to how you found your secret?

 The answers change a bit every single day.
 The management task for each day is basically a matter of working through the Strengths, Weaknesses, Opportunities and Threats related to each of these seven big questions.

-The makeup of the people on your management team should illustrate how you have management analysis covered, but it is also important to be humble.
-Do not be afraid to discuss weaknesses or stumbles and what you are doing to correct the issues.
-The discussion of management is a story of emergence; it is not a celebration of past accomplishments.

 ## Financial Analysis -- Think WIN-WIN-WIN